Ministry Through Conversations

 It’s these discussions about life, relationships, choices, emotions, history, future, and so much more which often lead to change, hope, and life-transformation.
 The quotes above beautifully illustrate this process and are an example of what Cadence staff seek to offer in each of their ministries.

-Whether it’s God speaking to us through His Word and His Spirit, us speaking to Him in prayer, or whether it’s the meaningful conversations we have with each other—so much significant growth springs from these connections and conversations.
+Whether it’s God speaking to us through His Word and His Spirit, us speaking to Him in prayer, or whether it’s the meaningful conversations we have with each other—so much significant growth springs from these connections.

 This is why listening well and asking good questions was one of the mission-wide training topics covered at our last round of Cadence field staff conferences.
 It’s why being restricted to Zoom, FaceTime, phone calls, and other virtual connections cannot stop the power and impact of meaningful conversations!